-The Never Ending Realm got its start as a Japanese Role Playing Game oriented site in 2003, which meant that the gradual decline of the genre did affect the site’s content production for years, until a decision was made to turn the site into a general gaming website with a strong focus on retro gaming.
+The Never Ending Realm got its start as a JRPG oriented website in 2003.
+The gradual decline of the genre did affect the site’s content production for years, until a decision was made to turn the site into a general gaming website with a strong focus on retro gaming (and role-playing games).

-Out of the early pack of western RPGs Ultima, and Wizardry achieved the most success.
-It wouldn’t be until 1986 that a company called Chunsoft would develop the first Traditional Japanese RPG in the form of Nintendo Entertainment System’s Dragon Quest.
+Out of the early pack of western RPGs it was Ultima and Wizardry that achieved the most success.
+It wouldn’t be until 1986 that a company called Chunsoft would develop the first ‘traditional’ Japanese RPG in the form of Nintendo Entertainment System’s Dragon Quest.

-Dragon Quest wasn’t a major success on the west, but in Japan it sold about 2 million copies, which was a staggeringly great sales number back in the 80’s.
+Dragon Quest wasn’t a major success on the West, but in Japan it sold about 2 million copies, which was a staggeringly great sales number back in the 1980’s.
 That type of commercial success will always spawn a few copycats, and in Dragon Quest’s case it was no different.

 “Naturally, when it comes to Dragon Quest, I had a massive amount of respect for the game.
 I was personally a huge Akira Toriyama fan, and I read the Weekly Jump Magazines every week.
 A game designed by such a dream-team felt way out of my reach, which is why when I started the Final Fantasy project, I hoped to at least get somewhere close to Dragon Quest.” – Hironobu Sakaguchi

-That said, in terms of expanding the popularity of the genre on a worldwide scale the genre has Final Fantasy to thank for, as it was infinitely more popular on the west than Enix’s more archaic title.
-The numbers are confusing at first, as FF sold 1.21 million units ( nearly half the amount of DQ’s sales) but 700,000 of those units were sold in North America, firmly establishing the Final Fantasy name as a bankable commodity on both the Japanese and the American markets.
+That said, in terms of expanding the popularity of the genre on a worldwide scale, the genre has Final Fantasy to thank for it, as it was infinitely more popular on the west than Enix’s more archaic title.

-It created a game series that would find massive success on the Sega Master’s successor the Genesis/Mega-Drive, and it introduced some interesting concepts into the genre that would later influence other great JRPGs in the upcoming 90s decade.
+It created a game series that would find massive success on the Sega Master System’s successor: The Genesis/Mega-Drive.
+Phantasy Star introduced some interesting concepts into the genre that would later influence other great JRPGs in the upcoming 1990s decade.

-The game would find greater praise in retrospective reviews, as the 3-D dungeon exploration sequences were revolutionary, and would end up inspiring future developers, and the graphics in the title are superior to any RPG effort made on the more popular NES system.
+The game would find greater praise in retrospective reviews, as the 3-D dungeon exploration sequences were revolutionary, and would end up inspiring future developers.
+The graphics of the title were superior to any RPG effort made on the more popular NES system.

 The 16-bit Era